Skip to content

 Offshore Online Casinos

 Because Texas has not legalized online casino games, online sports betting, or online poker, some Texas residents access offshore online casinos for slots, table games, and sports wagering.
 These platforms operate outside state regulation.
-No Texas state agency has jurisdiction over offshore online gambling — unlike states such as Michigan and Ohio where active gaming commissions have issued enforcement actions against unlicensed operators.
+No Texas state agency has jurisdiction over offshore online gambling.

 MobileCasinoParty earns commissions from casino referrals through affiliate partnerships.
 This does not affect our ratings or reviews.
 Read our full Terms of Use for details.

 Important: Offshore online casinos are not subject to the same consumer protections as state-licensed operators.
-Players accept additional risk when using unregulated platforms.
 Texas Penal Code Chapter 47 criminalizes gambling broadly, and using offshore casinos could theoretically fall under this statute — though enforcement against individual players is effectively nonexistent.
-No Texas player has been publicly prosecuted for using an offshore gambling site.

 Offshore Operators and Texas